pcaulfie/sqrt2/README.md

   1. In the second part of this task, I proceed to use numpy to perform a simulation, to demonstrate that the STDEV.S calculation is a better estimate for the standard deviation of a population when performed on a sample.
 I explain how I arrived at this conclusion.

 * Task 4: Using scikit-learn, I apply k-means clustering to Fisher’s famous Iris data set.
-IexplaiN how my code works and discuss it's accuracy.
+I explain how my code works and discuss it's accuracy.
 I go on to outline how my model could be used to make predictions of species of iris.

 ## Installation